conradmorgan/secpass/README.md

 This software attempts to be a secure, but memorable, password generator.
 Although new and experimental, plenty of features and improvements are planned.

-So far, markov chains are employed to produce pronounceable sequences of letters.
+It employs a simple markov chain algorithm to produce pronounceable sequences of letters (or pseudowords).
+The markov chain records first and second-order state transition frequency distributions from an input wordlist, which means that letters depend on up to two previous letters.

  Additionally, password strength can be precisely specified by a desired number of bits of entropy, and everything else, such as length, is determined automatically.

 Being an experimental demo, I would not recommend actually using any passwords generated from this at this time for anything important.